Elena-gpr/Certifications/README.md

 # Certifications

-Here you can find the different certifications that Luisa Gutierrez has :)
+Here you can find the different certifications that Luisa Gutierrez has.